mozz100/jekyll-bootstrap/README.md

 fig build

 # Run jekyll serve
-fig up  # now browse port 4000 on docker host
+fig up  # now browse port 8080 on docker host

 # Develop site.
 Remember that inotify doesn't work in a docker container
-# so have to rely on polling the file system.
+# so have to rely on polling the file system, which is a bit annoying (slow).

 # Build a site for deploy.
 Results end up in _site/
 fig run mozzjekyll jekyll build